JonasGilg/cgi_17_18_game/README.md

 ## Goal

-- Collect Points by collecting bronze, silver and gold rings.
+- Get points by collecting bronze, silver and gold rings.
-- Follow the checkpoints marked by purple rings.
+- Follow the checkpoints marked by purple rings to finish.
 - Beware of asteroids, planets and black holes!
 - BLACK HOLES SUCK YOU IN!!!